Australian Home Electricity Information

-Electricity can be priced at different levels, based on the demand for electricity at particular times of the day.
-For example electricity is often cheaper at night, when there is less demand.
-This is known as off-peak electricity.
-What is often connected to this cheaper electricity in a home, is the hot water system, or a booster element for a Solar Hot Water system.
+Off-Peak Power : Electricity is cheaper at night, when there is less demand.
+Often connected to this cheaper electricity is the hot water system, or a booster element for a Solar Hot Water system.

-Residential Controlled Load 1: Supply will be made available where another primary metering point present at the same metering point as the secondary load.
+Residential Controlled Load 1: To all residential and business premises where the premise has another primary metering point present at the same metering point as the secondary load.
 This secondary load being remotely controlled / switched on / off.
 Applicable to loads such as water heating, swimming pools, heat pumps etc. Loads must be permanently connected or on a dedicated power circuit with indicators to show when supply is available.
 Supply will be made available for 5 to 9 hours overnight on weekdays and extra hours on weekends except where the load is controlled by a time clock.
 Note: This tariff is not at available for the top boost element of a two element water heater for new connections.

-Residential Controlled Load 2: Supply will be made available where another primary metering point present at the same metering point as the secondary load.
+Residential Controlled Load 2: To all residential and business premises where the premise has another primary metering point present at the same metering point as the secondary load.
 This secondary load being remotely controlled / switched on / off.
 Applicable to loads such as water heating, swimming pool operation, heat pumps etc. Loads must be permanently connected or on a dedicated power circuit with indicators to show when supply is available.
-Supply will be made available for 10 to 18 hours per day on weekdays and extra hours on weekends except where the load is controlled by a time clock.
+Supply will be made available for 10 to 18 hours per day on weekdays and ALL HOURS on weekends except where the load is controlled by a time clock.

-Residential Off-Peak Load 1 : 11.00 cents per kWh
+Residential Off-Peak Load 1 : 10.00 cents with Daily Supply Charge : 13.00

-Residential Off-Peak Load 2 : 16.55 cents per kWh
+Residential Off-Peak Load 2 : 16.00 cents with Daily Supply Charge : 13.00

 Residential Time of Use (TOU) Tariff

 What the different rates are ie peak, shoulder, off-peak

-At what times are they are in effect.
+At what times are they are in effect

-How much electricity are you using at any particular time.
+How much electricity are you using at any particular time

 - Residential Peak : 7:00 - 9:00 | 17:00 - 20:00 Weekdays : 31.07 cents per kWh.